Price of information in games of chance: a statistical physics approach: Statistical Physics of Information-Trading Games

-In the next section, we summarize our results on the limiting price curves discussing a couple of specific values of the parameters and the regions where the transaction may or may not take place.
-In the following sections, we are going to compute all the averages appearing in Eqs. \eqref{psimin} and \eqref{psimax} explicitly.
+In the next section, we summarize our results on the limiting price curves, for the case of a single round $M=1$ of the binary-outcome game described in detail above.
+Specifically, we will discuss different choices of the values of the parameters and the regions where the transaction may or may not take place.
+In the following sections, we will compute all the averages appearing in Eqs.~\eqref{psimin} and \eqref{psimax} explicitly.